How to Call Component Did Mount Again

 Let'due south go alee and add in our API telephone call as the fetchUsers function.

-const fetchUsers = async ( ) => { const response = expect axios. get ( ` https://jsonplaceholder.typicode.com/users ` ) ; setUsers (response.data) ; } ;
+const fetchUsers = async ( ) => { const response = expect axios. get ( ` https://jsonplaceholder.typicode.com/users ` ) ; setUsers (response.data) ; } ; We are essentially pulling this async call from the one-time componentDidMount and componentDidUpdate functions.

 Go on in heed nosotros cannot utilize an async role direct inside useEffect.
 If we ever want to call an async function, we need to ascertain the part outside of useEffect and and then telephone call it within useEffect.